 Many full-time teachers transition to paraprofessional positions in order to allow more time with their families.
 Although some paraprofessionals do work full-time schedules at schools, they are not required to participate in conferences, grade papers, lesson plans, and other off-contract hour duties that take a lot of time away from family.

 Sometimes there are part-time options available, too!
 Duties range from working with students with special needs to assisting with office or secretarial duties, and more.

 Maybe your school district or building allows for two teachers to share the duties of one full-time teacher.
 Although these positions are rare, you may want to ask if there are some part-time job share positions available in your district.
 Being able to stay in the classroom and spend time at home with your family may be the perfect job for you!

 Help students by tutoring.

-Ask your teacher friends or post online and become an after school tutor.
+Ask your teacher friends or create & post online a video utilizing a video editor your announcement and become an after-school tutor.
 Parents are always looking for certified teachers to help their children with specific content or study skills.
-During teacher contract hours, students may have sport practices or simply be in need of longer tutoring sessions than the school can provide.
+During teacher contract hours, students may have sports practices or simply be in need of longer tutoring sessions than the school can provide.